FluffyLabs/sui-press3/cli/README.md

 - `--output <path>` - Path to save the retrieved blob (optional)

 ### health
 Queries all blobs from a Press3 contract and checks their storage epoch health.
 Reports which blobs are healthy, expiring soon, or expired.
+Requires `press3.config.yml` (created by `init` command).

 **Options:**
-- `--press3-id <id>` - Press3 contract object ID (optional, reads from PRESS3_OBJECT_ID env var or press3.config.yml)
 - `--expiring-threshold <number>` - Number of epochs to consider as "expiring" (default: 2)
 - `--renew` - Renew expiring blobs (not yet implemented, placeholder for future functionality)